Morning sickness, which nausea and vomiting affect about two out of every three pregnant women.

 - High pre-pregnancy intake of total fat

-Smoking and alcohol consumption reduces the chances of morning sickness but is associated with higher risk to the fetus.
-Pre- and early pregnancy supplementation with vitamins reduces the risk.
-Meals rich in protein decrease the symptoms of morning sickness.
+Smoking and alcohol consumption reduces the chances of morning sickness but is associated with a higher risk to the fetus.
+Pre- and early pregnancy supplementation with vitamins reduces the risk of experiencing morning sickness.
+Meals rich in protein can also decrease the symptoms of morning sickness.

-Hyperemesis gravidarum (HG) is the extreme end of the morning sickness spectrum, and risk factors for this include personal or family history of HG, multiple gestation, trophoblastic disease and fetal chromosomal abnormalities.
-Married women or those with stable partners have a higher risk as do those who have conceived for the first time.
+Hyperemesis gravidarum (HG) is the extreme end of the morning sickness spectrum, and risk factors for this include personal or family history of HG, multiple gestations, trophoblastic disease, and fetal chromosomal abnormalities.
+Married women or those with stable partners have a higher risk as compared to those who have conceived for the first time.

 Estrogen and progesterone are also implicated, and these are high in women with low parity or increased body mass.
-Estrogen slows gastric transit time and emptying via a nitric oxide mediated mechanism, and this may contribute to the phenomenon of morning sickness.
+Estrogen slows gastric transit time and emptying via a nitric oxide-mediated mechanism, which may subsequently contribute to the phenomenon of morning sickness.
 Progesterone may also do the same thing.
-However, it is not proved that gastric motility does indeed slow down during pregnancy, though intestinal motility is affected.
+However, it is not proven that gastric motility does indeed slows down during pregnancy, though intestinal motility is affected.

-Other cytokines such as PGE2, IL-1β, and TNFα may also be involved but evidence is inconclusive.
-Increased immunologic activation has been thought to take place, as shown by high levels of T-helper cell activation, IL-4, TNF-α, IL-6 and other molecules, but this may be a compensatory reaction to the normal immunosuppression resulting from starvation, which may occur in HG.
+Other cytokines such as prostaglandin E2 (PGE2), interleukin 1β (IL-1β), and tumor necrosis factor α (TNFα) may also be involved; however, the evidence is inconclusive.
+Increased immunologic activation has been thought to take place, as shown by high levels of T-helper cell activation, IL-4, TNF-α, IL-6, and other molecules, but this may be a compensatory reaction to the normal immunosuppression resulting from starvation, which may occur in HG.

 Finally, it is postulated that morning sickness may be a physical manifestation of mental conflict over the presence of the baby, as it is more likely to happen with unplanned or unwanted pregnancies.
-Other mental disorders associated with HG include neurosis, depression over poverty or family conflicts, lack of acceptance of one’s femininity and of pregnancy.
+Other mental disorders associated with HG include neurosis, depression over poverty or family conflicts, as well as a lack of acceptance of one’s femininity and/or of the pregnancy.
 However, much more evidence is needed, as the disorder of the psyche could be the result and not the cause of the vomiting.